 He rescues the cat, who isn’t given a name (with a cognizant performance by Masuka the cat).
 Arash then takes the cat home to where he takes care of his heroin-addicted father Hossein (Marshall Manesh) in their tiny, squalid apartment.
 Saeed (Dominic Rains, Agents of S.H.I.E.L.D.) is a drug-dealing pimp who turns up at their home, harassing Arash for payment.
 He eventually steals Arash’s prized possession-a beautiful vintage car that he worked hard to pay for.
 The next day while at work, Arash is despondent over his loss.
 He decides to steal a pair of diamond earrings from Shaydah (Rome Shandanloo), his wealthy young employer.
 He means to offer Saeed the earrings for his car back.

-Meanwhile, Saeed is, that very evening, seduced by a beautiful young woman (Sheila Vand, Prospect) wearing a chador, whom he meets in the street.
+Meanwhile, Saeed is, that very evening, seduced by a beautiful young woman (Sheila Vand, Prospect, The Rental) wearing a chador, whom he meets in the street.
 She seduces him, he takes her back to his place, she begins the seduction by licking his finger…and from there Saeed quickly realizes he invited in more than he bargained for.

 Hossein plays a fairly typical manipulative type that will score drugs at any cost because drugs run his life.
 And his character is pretty easy to hate for ruining Arash’s life.
 But it is his role in the climax of the film which is heartbreaking.
 The movie is definitely a feminist critique of morals, but it’s fun and interesting watching those situations play out.
 Although heavy on atmosphere, A Girl Walks Home Alone At Night does not suffer for it.